 A.T.
 White’s debut feature Starfish celebrated it’s world premiere at the 2018 Fantastic Film Festival, bringing Texas film fans a horror steeped in grief and the search for meaning.
 Starfish has been described as a cosmic, Lovecraftian horror but the film stays very grounded throughout.
 One of the most ambitious films of the festival, Starfish is a puzzle box of a story with so many moving parts that it will require a second viewing to fully grasp its meaning.

-I’m a huge fan of movies whose stories are forged in 3 dimensions, and while I think this approach hurt Starfish just a little too much for me to fall in love with the movie, it is a good example of how a story can remain so well hidden from you.
+I’m a huge fan of movies whose stories are forged in 3 dimensions, and while I think this approach made Starfish just a little too hard for me to fall in love with, it is a good example of how a story can remain so well hidden from you.
 Like any 3-D movie you’d see at the theatre, your protagonists and their journey are front-and-center, but there is a whole other world behind them just out of focus.
 The plot of Starfish is deceiving simple and easy to follow until you realize it’s only one piece of the puzzle, and the real story is played out in the background.
 You underestimate the film just long enough that when things are suddenly not as they seem, you are snapped back to attention and fully engaged.

 “Starfish is a puzzle box of a story with so many moving parts that it will require a second viewing to fully grasp its meaning.”